thewtex/thesis/high_freq_phantom/high_freq_phantom.rst

 Industries, Inc., Valley Forge, Pennsylvania, USA).
 The two phantoms will henceforth be referenced as the '4000E phantom' and '5000E phantom', respectively.
-The diameter distributions of the two glass bead categories that are utilized in these phantoms are shown in |size_distribution|.
-The diameters were measured by placing beads in an agarose suspension and viewing under an optical microscope.
-Approximately 500 diameter measurements were made for each bead source.
-We show the diameter percentage calculated by binning the measurements and dividing by the total frequency.
-We also show the percentage calculated with the kernel density estimation (KDE) technique [Rosenblatt1956,Parzen1962a]_; a Gaussian kernel is used with bandwidth automatically calculated using the method of Silverman [Silverman1986]_.
+The diameter distributions of the two glass bead categories that are utilized in these phantoms are shown in |size_distribution|; mean scatterer diameters of the 4000E and 5000E phantoms are 5.40 μm and 5.16 μm, respectively.
+The diameters are measured by placing beads in an agarose suspension and viewing under an optical microscope.
+Approximately 500 diameter measurements are made for each bead source.
+The diameter percentage is calculated by binning the measurements and dividing by the total frequency.
+The percentage is also calculated with the kernel density estimation (KDE) technique [Rosenblatt1956,Parzen1962a]_; a Gaussian kernel is used with bandwidth automatically calculated using the method of Silverman [Silverman1986]_.